DanielRSnell/Timberstrap-Winden/readme.md

 This child theme for Picostrap leverages the Timber 2.X library, enabling advanced templating in WordPress using the Twig engine.
 It introduces the 'Agnostic' shortcode for inline Twig templating, providing a seamless integration of Twig directly within WordPress posts and pages.

+## Installation Guide

+### Step 1: Install Picostrap

+Start by installing the Picostrap theme.
+This can be done directly from the WordPress theme repository.

+### Step 2: Clone or Download the Child Theme

+Clone the child theme repository or download the zip file:

+- For cloning, use: `git clone [repository-url]`
+- For downloading, visit `[download-link]` and download the zip file.

+### Step 3: Install Winden

+Install the Winden plugin.
+This can typically be done from the WordPress plugin repository or from a provided zip file.

+### Step 4: Install Livecanvas

+Proceed to install the Livecanvas plugin.
+Like Winden, this can be done via the WordPress plugin repository or from a downloadable zip file.

+### Step 5: Activate the Child Theme

+Finally, activate the child theme that you cloned or downloaded in Step 2.
+Go to the WordPress theme section, find the child theme, and click 'Activate'.

 ## Features

 - **Timber 2.X Integration**: Utilizes the Timber library for a modern MVC-like development approach in WordPress.